Mastering the 2-Second Quilter's Knot

 The Step by Step 2-Second Quilter’s Knot

-Here’s how to tie this knot for a right hander:
+Here’s how to tie this knot for sewing for a right hander:

 Start with a threaded needle.